SriVidyaKotamarthi/SriVidyaKotamarthi/README.md

   - Actively participated in **annual day celebrations**, contributing to event planning and execution.

 - **Leadership Roles in Previous Organizations**:
-  - Led the initial phases of the **ASCU ATP implementation** project, ensuring smooth execution and team alignment.
+  - Led the **ASCU ATP implementation** project, ensuring smooth execution and team alignment.
   - Served as a **Team Lead** for the **Six Sigma Green Belt Project**, driving process improvements and efficiency enhancements.

 - **College Leadership**: